ruhulamin1398/Point-of-Sale-POS-Laravel/Delta/Abasas Tech/schedule/things_needed_to_be_done.md

 - notification on update and delete .
 - non createable and non updateable page createLabe and updateLabel hide .
 - product create star in required .
+- Tax in only products not in purchase
+- product add tax and warrenty
+- order page input types number and parse float